-In the discussion above and what follows we suggest using a "hard-coded" large value for μ .
-In the code for the examples the value $\mu = 10^{24}$ is used.
-This value was chosen to be large enough to make the regression coefficients obtained orthogonal to the polynomial trends to machine precision.
-If the scale of the measurements is significantly different than for the examples used in the present work then a different value of μ may be chosen.
+In the discussion above and what follows we suggest using a "hard-coded" large value for μ In the code in the appendix used for the examples the value $\mu = 10^{24}$ is used.
+This value was chosen as it made the regression coefficients obtained orthogonal to the polynomial trends to machine precision for the examples considered in this paper.
+If the scale of the measurements is significantly larger than for the examples used in the present work then a larger value of μ may be chosen.
 The result of this choice is to completely remove the influence of the directions spanned by the rows in P on the regression coefficients.
-We note that it is also possible to treat μ as an ordinary regularization parameter that may be chosen by some model selection criterion.
+We note that it is also possible to treat μ as an ordinary regularization parameter that may be chosen by validation.
 If this is done and the regularization parameter is not chosen too large, then the rows in P are allowed to contribute partially in the resulting regression coefficients.